forntoh/LcdMenu/docs/source/overview/items/input.rst

         }
     };

-For more information about the input item, check the :doc:`API reference </reference/api/ItemInput>`.
+For more information about the input item, check the :cpp:class:`API reference <ItemInput>`.